duane-curlee/Fincly/README.md

 links, special files, device files, etc. But I intend to develop this script to handle more situations as I find them.

-## Decision-making process of fincly.py
+## Decision-making process of Fincly
-The first step fincly.py does is remove the extension from the filename and clean both filenames and folder names with the same rules.
+The first step is to remove the extension from the filename and clean both filenames and folder names with the same rules.
 From now on, both are referred as 'the filename', although this means both names of files and folders.

 The first rule is to remove strings from the filenames the user specified using the **-r** or **--remove** option.
-The string is replaced with a space.
+The gap is closed.

 Secondly, the ampersand character (&) is changed into the word 'and', with a space before and after.
 The at-sign (@) is changed into the word